Web App Performance

 [00:10:29]

-Yeah, that the bandwidth is better, but it's true.
+Yeah, that the bandwidth is better, that it's true.
 But when we are browsing the web, is the bandwidth really important?
 So forget about the mobile world, think about your home connection.
 Let's say you have 200 megabits per second, you have a connection, 200.
 And then you go to 400, you pay more to your Verizon or wherever plan you have, you double the speed, are you going to browse the web faster?

 [00:11:02]